What is palm oil?

 Other RSPO principles stipulate a significantly reduced use of pesticides and fires; fair treatment of workers according to local and international labour rights standards, and the need to inform and consult with local communities before the development of new plantations on their land.
 You can learn more about RSPO and sustainable palm oil here.

-We can only claim that we use sustainable palm oil in our products because we are certified by an RSPO-approved independent auditor at our spreads production site and all the palm oil we buy is 100% RSPO certified; a mix of mass balance and fully segregated.
+We can only claim that we use sustainable palm oil in our products because we are certified by an RSPO-approved independent auditor at our spreads production site and all the palm oil we buy is 100% sustainably sourced; a mix of mass balance and fully segregated.

 Why doesn’t Saputo Dairy UK use alternatives to palm oil?